 Lingerie and Lover Brands are not mutually exclusive, however.
 New wave underwear brands such as Lemonade Dolls and Beija London are starting to break through to Outlaw status.
 Additionally, there are fashion labels such as Chanel and Dior who - built on desire - fall under the Lover brand archetype.

 7. THE CAREGIVER BRAND ARCHETYPE

 What is a Caregiver brand?
+Leaning into the idea of the mother figure.
 Caregiver brand archetypes are typically supportive, encouraging and trustworthy.
 They’re givers, not takers, and act as nurturers, always demonstrating compassion and empathy.

 What drives them?
 Caretaking